zxc916684603/ecs/intl.en-US/Security/Implement access control by using RAM.md

                           "ecs:DescribeTags",
                           "ecs:RunInstances"
                   ],
-                    "Resource": ""
+                    "Resource": "*"
                 }
             ],
             "Version": "1"
         }
         ```

-    -   Example policy 2: Allow a RAM user to create Subscription instances.
-Note that bss related APIs are mainly used to view and pay Subscription orders, and the corresponding system policy is `AliyunBSSOrderAccess`.
+    -   Example policy 2: Allow a RAM user to create subscription instances.
+Note that bss related operations are used to view and pay subscription orders, and the corresponding system policy is `AliyunBSSOrderAccess`.

-        ``` {#codeblock_fdz_hyt_tnc}
+        ``` {#codeblock_alp_hks_kfy}
         {
             "Statement": [
                 {